rnd-forests/icommerce/README.md

 ```

 Note that, this API only handle the initial state of the order.
 Other order state transitions will be handled through event collaboration between microservices.

+### Testing
+We provide unit tests in each microservice.
+Basicially, that includes:

+- **Database Access Layer (repositories)**: test cases in this level are used to verify the database queries and database persistence.
+In order to do that, we spin up a test database instance and execute real database queries.
+Those test cases are more like integration tests are we need a real database as a dependency.
+However, I think it's better compared to mocking the public interface of the database connector.
+To isolate data between test cases, each test case is warpped inside a database transaction.
+After the test case is executed (succeeded or failed), we trigger the rollback for that transaction to clean up the data.
+We utilize [Sequelize Auto Transaction](https://sequelize.org/docs/v6/other-topics/transactions/#automatically-pass-transactions-to-all-queries) feature to implement rollback mechanism automatically for test cases.
+- **Services**: test cases in this level are used to verify the collaboration between DAL and other business logic.
+We'll mock or stub the DAL here.
+We'll verify additional things like request input validation, etc.
+- **API Endpoint**: test cases, in this case, are used to verify logic at routing level.
+We'll trigger API calls to our server and verify the response (status code, headers, body, etc).
+We also verify the expected events to be fired.
+Logic from **Services** will be stubbed out.